Andrie-Amor/Andrie-Amor/README.md

-Hello 👋!
+Hi!
 ==========================

 My name is Andre Amor (Rodz Andrie Amor).
-I'm a Software Engineer.
+I'm a Software Engineer at Netflix.
 * 🌍  Based in San Francisco, CA
 * 🎓  Alum in UMD
   * Double Degree in Computer Science and Applied Mathematics, Minor in Computational Finance